minprog/exercises/writing/strings/index.md

 > Deze opdracht is niet bedoeld voor samenwerken, maar je hoeft 'm ook niet helemaal alleen te doen.
 Het doel is ervaring opdoen met technieken en daarom moet je alles **zelf** oefenen.
 Maar schroom niet hulp te vragen, en als het nodig is kan iemand het even voordoen.
 Als je naderhand maar zelf alle stappen doorlopen hebt.

-## Getting started

-Create a new directory for this assignment:

-    mkdir -p ~/exercises/strings

-Now, step into this directory:

-    cd ~/exercises/strings

 ## Vertical

 Write a program that takes a string from the user and prints each character of the string on a new line.
 As per the output below: